ExperitestOfficial/ansible-role-audioservice-cloudagent/README.md

 This role assumes that you have java 8 installed on the instance <br>
 Cloud Agent should be installed on mac with version 12.7 or above <br>
-Supports mac os hosts only, distribution 10.14 or above Required audio input to be connected prior to the installation, UI approval during installation and audio service restart afterwards
+Supports mac os hosts only, distribution 10.14 or above <br>
+Required audio input to be connected prior to the installation, UI approval during installation and audio service restart afterwards <br>
-The service that will require reload will be situated in ~/Library/LaunchAgents/com.experitest.audioservice.plist Service reload is also required after every audio input device connection
+The service that will require reload will be situated in ~/Library/LaunchAgents/com.experitest.audiosupport.plist <br>
+Service reload is also required after every audio input device connection <br>

 Role Variables
 --------------